koolj/awsamplifyvoicebot/README.md

 - To automatically do analytics customer's complaint & analyze potential customers.

 Solution:
-- Use Java & AWS EC3 to to build data crawlers, store data to DynamoDB
+- Use Java & AWS EC3 loadbalancing, to to build data crawlers (social network data), store data to DynamoDB/ Elastic Cache
 - Use Lambda for DB queryig reply data for analytic questions
 eg:
-1. How many people like or dislike this product
+1. How many people like or dislike this product in day?
 2. How many people/potential customers, who are they, which record said that they are potential?
+3. Classify potential customer, return the ratio?

 Any comments are appreciated.

 KJ
+TesterPRO.org/deepdata
 testerpro.org/admincv